Crescendo Fasting: The Best Fasting Strategy for Women?

 I recommend you to take 1 scoop of the Keto Edge mixed in water during challenging periods of your fast or if you feel hypoglycemic symptoms coming on.
-It is a fantastic formula made with exogenous ketones, adaptogenic mushrooms, amino acids, and phospholipid and it will support natural ketosis, improve energy and performance, reduce stress, boost function, and increase fat burning.
+It is a fantastic formula made with exogenous ketones, adaptogens and electrolytes and it will support natural ketosis, improve energy and performance, reduce stress, boost function, and increase fat burning.

 I recommend 1 capsule of Cortisol Defense in the morning, at midday and early afternoon, and 1 to 2 capsules before bed.
 It can help your body to resist and recover from stress, reduce fatigue, boost mental clarity, increase relaxation, and improve sleep.